frictionlessdata/frictionless-py/CONTRIBUTING.md

 It's a commonplace but, of course, you need `git` to work on the project, also `make` is recommended.
 After cloning the repository, it's recommended to create a virtual environment and install the dependencies:

-> it will install a `git commit` hook runnin g the tests
+> it will install a `git commit` hook running the tests

 ```bash
 python3.8 -m venv .python